 If none of the above apply to you and you are unable to book a test online, you can download a RSA Driving Test Application Form

 Complete the driving test booking form, including your driver number and post it to:

 Co.
 Mayo F26 V6E4

 We are currently delivering driving tests to all customers, however emergency appointments can only be offered to critical frontline workers.

-Covid-19 has caused a large backlog of people waiting for a test, so if there are no appointments available when you're applying, you can add yourself to the waiting list and we'll email you a booking invitation when slots open up.
+Increased demand has caused a large backlog of people waiting for a test, so if there are no appointments available when you're applying, you can add yourself to the waiting list and we'll email you a booking invitation when slots open up.
 Please note that we operate a fair and transparent process for scheduling tests.